wp-plugins/linkedin-auto-publish/readme.txt

 == Changelog ==

+= LinkedIn Auto Publish 1.0.1 =
+* Default image fetch logic for auto publish updated.

 = LinkedIn Auto Publish 1.0 =
 * First official launch.

 == Upgrade Notice ==

+= LinkedIn Auto Publish 1.0.1 =
+If you had issues  with default image used for auto publishing, you may apply this upgrade.

+= LinkedIn Auto Publish 1.0 =
+First official launch.

 == More Information ==